Profiler Overview

 end

 The sampling profiler correctly shows that over the entire run, we spend more time in a, but when chasing tail-latency issues, that is not what matters.
-Here, a tracing profiler is the right tool for the job.
+Here, a tracing profiler is the right tool for the job and b is the right function to optimize.

 One small additional advantage of tracing is that it gives us a true time axis: events actually occur in the order shown, unlike in a sampled flame graph.
 This can be quite helpful when debugging.